-SHA's Board of Commissioners will vote on the adoption of the Annual MTW Plan on October 11, 2021.
-The signed Resolution, Certifications of Compliance and lobbying disclosure form will be included in Appendix C of the final MTW Plan.
-The signed Certification of Consistency with the Consolidated Plan (Form HUD-2991) will also be included in this appendix.
+SHA's Board of Commissioners voted on the adoption of the Annual MTW Plan on October 11, 2021.
+The signed Resolution, Certifications of Compliance and lobbying disclosure form are included in Appendix C of the MTW Plan.
+The signed Certification of Consistency with the Consolidated Plan (Form HUD-2991) is also included in this appendix.